SmartTriageFiap/notification/README.md

 # notification
-This repository is a service that's responsable send notifications
+This repository is a service that's responsable for send notifications